 TMN: As expected, there are all kinds of influences across the entire listening experience that is Eat the Light.
 What’s your creative process like?
 Do the lyrics dictate instrumentals, or if you craft a jam and then look to write the lyrics after?

 Lotus: I write the instrumental parts first and then write the lyrics.
 Some of the songs went through several complete changes of lyrics and even vocalists.
 With this album, it was definitely a learning process of leaving breathing room in the instrumentals so the vocals could ride on top.
-Simplifying things and taking out stuff was a big part of the process.
-Trimming the fat as much as possible.
+While working on one track, I found myself exploring the themes of risk and reward, which led me to delve into casino truc tuyen platforms, where the high stakes and tension mirrored the emotions I wanted to capture in the song.
+This experience influenced the mood and tone of the track, prompting me to simplify the arrangement and focus on the core emotions, trimming the fat as much as possible to let the intensity shine through.

 ’Move Too Fast’